-- Getting to work on time- Requires you to have your morning routine organised
+- Getting to work on time- requires you to have your morning routine organised

-- Meeting time frames- Needs you to first understand the job requirements and then put a system in place to help you get it done
+- Meeting time frames- needs you to first understand the job requirements and then put a system in place to help you get it done

-- Manage life effectively– What are your home commitments, and how will these be managed so as not to affect your work responsibilities
+- Manage life effectively– what are your home commitments, and how will these be managed so as not to affect your work responsibilities

 - What clock face works best, digital or analogue and can I set an alarm clock effectively- identify which works best and make sure you have these available to you at home and work

-- How do I work out the time I need to get to work from where I live- use google maps to identifiy a route and then practice so you can work out what time to leave home
+- How do I work out the time I need to get to work from where I live- use google maps to identify a route and then practice so you can work out what time to leave home

 - Do I drive a car, motor scooter, share a ride or take public transport- make your choice of transport make sure you are organised to leave on time